Frequently Asked Questions in the Lake George Region

-Bars and restaurants are allowed to offer indoor dining at half capacity starting June 17, 2020!
+Bars and restaurants were allowed to offer indoor dining at half capacity on June 17, 2020!
 This includes local craft beverage producers.
 Click here for more information on what is open.

 Are shops open?

-Retail is permitted to open!
+Retail is open!
 Call ahead for store hours.
 Click here for our shopping page.

 What is there to do?